S081 Labs

 The xv6-labs-2020 repository differs slightly from the book’s xv6-riscv; it mostly adds some files.
 If you are curious look at the git log:

-$ git log
+1 | git log |

 The files you will need for this and subsequent lab assignments are distributed using the Git version control system.
 Above you switched to a branch (git checkout util) containing a version of xv6 tailored to this lab.
 To learn more about Git, take a look at the Git user’s manual, or, you may find this CS-oriented overview of Git useful.
 Git allows you to keep track of the changes you make to the code.
 For example, if you are finished with one of the exercises, and want to checkpoint your progress, you can commit your changes by running:

-$ git commit -am 'my solution for util lab exercise 1'
+1 | git commit -am 'my solution for util lab exercise 1' |

 You can keep track of your changes by using the git diff command.
 Running git diff will display the changes to your code since your last commit, and git diff origin/util will display the changes relative to the initial xv6-labs-2020 code.
-Here, origin/xv6-labs-2020 is the name of the git branch with the initial code you downloaded for the class.
+Here, origin/xv6-labs-2020

-These are the files that mkfs includes in the initial file system; most are programs you can run.
-You just ran one of them: ls.
-If you type ls at the prompt, you should see output similar to the following:
+includes in the initial file system; most are programs you can run.
+You just ran one of them: ls

-xv6 has no ps command, but, if you type Ctrl-p, the kernel will print information about each process.
-If you try it now, you’ll see two lines: one for init, and one for sh.
+command, but, if you type Ctrl-p, the kernel will print information about each process.
+If you try it now, you’ll see two lines: one for init

-To quit qemu type: Ctrl-a x.
+To quit qemu type: Ctrl-a x

 Grading and hand-in procedure

-You can run make grade to test your solutions with the grading program.
+to test your solutions with the grading program.
 The TAs will use the same grading program to assign your lab submission a grade.
 Separately, we will also have check-off meetings for labs (see Grading policy).

 The lab code comes with GNU Make rules to make submission easier.
 After committing your final changes to the lab, type make handin to submit your lab.
 For detailed instructions on how to submit see below.